DAGWorks-Inc/burr/README.md

 While Burr is stable and well-tested, we have quite a few tools/features on our roadmap!

-1. Recursive state machines.
-Run Burr within Burr to get hierarchical agents/parallelism + track through to the UI.
+1. Parallelism -- support for recursive "sub-agents" through an ergonomic API (not: this is already feasible, see [recursive applications](http://localhost:8000/concepts/recursion/)).
 2. Testing & eval curation.
 Curating data with annotations and being able to export these annotations to create unit & integration tests.
 3. Various efficiency/usability improvements for the core library (see [planned capabilities](https://burr.dagworks.io/concepts/planned-capabilities/) for more details).
 This includes:
-   1. Fully typed state with validation
-   2. First-class support for retries + exception management
+   1. First-class support for retries + exception management
-   3. More integration with popular frameworks (LCEL, LLamaIndex, Hamilton, etc...)
+   2. More integration with popular frameworks (LCEL, LLamaIndex, Hamilton, etc...)
-   4. Capturing & surfacing extra metadata, e.g. annotations for particular point in time, that you can then pull out for fine-tuning, etc.
+   3. Capturing & surfacing extra metadata, e.g. annotations for particular point in time, that you can then pull out for fine-tuning, etc.
 4. Tooling for hosted execution of state machines, integrating with your infrastructure (Ray, modal, FastAPI + EC2, etc...)
 5. Storage integrations.
 More integrations with technologies like Redis, MongoDB, MySQL, etc. so you can run Burr on top of what you have available.
 6. More out of the box plugins for fine-grained tracing, e.g. decorators for your functions, LLM clients, etc.

 If you want to avoid self-hosting the above solutions we're building Burr Cloud.
 To let us know you're interested sign up [here](https://forms.gle/w9u2QKcPrztApRedA) for the waitlist to get access.

 ## 🤲 Contributing